EliasAL2/EliasAL2.github.io/_pages/about.md

 This blog post is about Reasoning Segmentation with a special focus on a model that redefined the boundaries of this topic.
-We will first explain important fields such as Image Segmentation, Reasoning Segmentation and Multi-Modal Large Language Models so everyone can understand this post even with little to no prior knowledge.
-Then there are two related works and after that we introduce you to this special model and its pipeline followed by an experiment, some pros and cons and lastly the conclusion.
+We will first explain important fields such as Image Segmentation, Reasoning Segmentation and Multi-Modal Large Language Models so everyone can understand this post even with little prior knowledge.
+Then there are two related works and after that, we introduce you to this special model and its pipeline followed by an experiment, some pros and cons, and lastly the conclusion.
 We hope this blog post is valuable for fellow students and all other interested parties.